 Turkeys are American.
 Regardless of whether turkey was served in Plymouth, they were domesticated in America long before the Pilgrims arrived.
 Indigenous people in Mexico and the Southwestern U.S. raised them for centuries.
 Montezuma’s Aztec court may have consumed 1,000 a day to feed both people and animals.

 Early Spanish explorers took live turkeys back to Europe.
-This exotic foreign food was soon considered a delicacy and the Spanish king ordered ships returning from the New World each to bring ten turkeys, five male and five female, to increase the domestic supply.
+This exotic foreign food was soon considered a delicacy and the Spanish king ordered ships returning from the New World to bring ten turkeys each, five male and five female, to increase the domestic supply.

 Eventually turkey became popular in England.
 Early settlers, including the Pilgrims, brought turkeys with them to America.
 The turkeys we consume are probably descended from these birds and not the wild turkeys the settlers found when they arrived.

 Thanksgiving Feasts.
-Early thanksgivings were special feasts held to express gratitude in good times.
-The American holiday didn’t become an annual event for another 200 years.
+Thanksgivings began as special feasts held to express gratitude in good times.
+It took over 200 years for the American holiday to become an annual event.
 During that period, turkey became a staple of the New England diet.
-They were plentiful and tasty, fed a lot of people, and unlike goats and cows were not useful to people other than as food.
-Thus, when Americans were starting to think of Thanksgiving as an annual holiday, turkey was viewed as a food native to the region where the first Thanksgiving was held.
+They were plentiful and tasty, fed lots of people, and unlike goats and cows were useful to people only as food.
+Thus, when Americans were starting to think of Thanksgiving as an annual holiday, turkey was viewed as a food native to the region where the first Thanksgiving dinner took place.